Wireless random-access networks with bipartite interference graphs: Algorithm

+which means that the queue length is always close to its mean for all times smaller than $T_{u}^{\mathrm{gb}}$. \end{remark}

+Any statement involving the transition time or the nucleation times holds for typical values of the queue lengths, i.e., for values compatible with \textit{good behavior}.
+With the above remark in mind, in accordance with Theorem~\ref{teoremapaper1}, we now define the mean nucleation times associated with the nodes of an admissible path.

-\begin{definizione}{\bf [Mean nucleation time for the algorithm]} Suppose that the algorithm generates the sequence $(v_1^*,\ldots,v_N^*)$.
-Associated with each step $k$ of the algorithm is the nucleation time of the fork of node $v_k^*$ (see Definition \ref{defgeneral}), which according to Theorem~\ref{teoremapaper1} satisfies
+\begin{definizione}{\bf [Nucleation times associated with an admissible path]} Suppose that the algorithm generates the admissible path $(v_1^*,\ldots,v_N^*)$.
+Associated with each step $k$ of the algorithm is the nucleation time $\mathcal{T}_{v_k^*}^{Q^{k-1}}$ of the fork of node $v_k^*$ (see Definition~\ref{defgeneral}), which satisfies, for any $u \in U_k$,